P2PSP/core/doc/NAT_traversal.md

 `/etc/iptables/iptables.rules.{fcn,rcn,prcn,sym}` and adapt the configuration in `tools/test_NAT_traversal.sh` to your needs and run the script.

+Note that a video to stream is necessary; the filename can be specified in the variable `source_filename` in the header of the script.

 The testing script automatically starts splitter, monitor, two peers and players and quits them after a while, and checks the output if each of the 3 peers have received packets from the other two.
 This is done for all combinations of